-- (F) \\ Somhlolo cried for his gogo.
+(F) \\ Somhlolo cried for his gogo.
 Then men were sent to Zwide kaYanga to ask for [p50] the gogo of theirs of the Ngwane people in Nongoma.
-Those bantfwanenkhosi went then with an indvuna, Dzinile Nkhambule When they had arrived, all was well because Ngwane \\ was a grandchild here in Gudvunkhomo amongst the Ndwandwe people.
-Then a young people's dance party was performed, Hlubi C. Girls were then prepared nicely like emahleto they had become accustomed to the annual reed dance.
+Those bantfwanenkhosi went then with an indvuna, Dzinile Nkhambule.
+When they had arrived, all was well because Ngwane \\ was a grandchild here in Gudvunkhomo amongst the Ndwandwe people.
+Then a young people's dance party was performed, Hlubic.
+Girls were then prepared nicely like emahleto they had become accustomed to the annual reed dance.
 They gidza then at sangweni.
 Then an indvuna went to kneel at the place of the indvuna and said,

-"Babemkhulu, I am coming to tell you that we have seen gogo. [p51] Now introduce us to the king." - Then the indvuna retreated a little and sat down.
-Then the indvuna went to report to Zwide at the sangwent\, the children were playing. - "Awu, wena wekunene, they" say, 'Mnguni we 'Gudu', they have found the gogo of theirs" Then the indvuna of Zwide came back so that she could be pointed to come into view.
+"Babemkhulu, I am coming to tell you that we have seen gogo. [p51] Now introduce us to the king."

+Then the indvuna retreated a little and sat down.
+Then the indvuna went to report to Zwide at the sangweni\, the children were playing.

+"Awu, wena wekunene, they" say, 'Mnguni we 'Gudu', they have found the gogo of theirs" Then the indvuna of Zwide came back so that she could be pointed to come into view.
 The umphakatsi and the sigodlo were full, crowded with people.
 Then they stood up.
-This Dzinile Nkhambule, when they rose up with the indvuna and that libandla of that side at Zidze's place, and that of here of our place.
+This Dzinile Nkhambule, when they rose up with the indvuna and that libandla - of that side at Zidze's place, and that of here - of our place.
 That libandla of Zwide's was coming behind.
-Then this Dzinile walked, having done like this [p52] \\ conversing with the indvuna of Zwide.
-Just when he kneels', he said, - "Here is make, whom we have chosen" pointing out Tsandzile.
+Then this Dzinile walked, having done like this [p52] \ conversing with the indvuna of Zwide.
+Just when he kneels, he said, isangweni, Original has: esangweni: locative form of the front gate af a cattle byre; a place where men meet around a fire in the early morning and evening.

+"Here is make', whom we have chosen" pointing out Tsandzile.
 Then they came back, they rejoiced.
 Then they set free the girls.
 The sun set.
 The following day they prepared food for the journey.
 Then they took there their leave, these Ngwane people.
-Then
+Then jOriginal has: guca, literally to bend at the knee, but is also the term used when a young woman about to marry 'runs away' to her husband to be.